Museum of Contemporary Art San Diego Expansion

 Associate Architect LPA,Inc

-This expansion quadruples the museum’s gallery space to include 46,400sf of new space in the latest addition and renovation designed by Selldorf Architects.
+This latest renovation and expansion quadruple the museum’s gallery space to include 46,400sf of additional space.
 It is composed of three distinct components, including the original building designed by Irving Gill and an addition by Venturi Scott Brown.
-In addition to the new gallery spaces that include several large skylights, the design features a new café, below-ground parking, and a glass-paneled entrance on Prospect Street.
+In addition to the new gallery spaces that include several large skylights, the design features a new café, below-ground parking and a glass-paneled entrance on Prospect Street.
 A series of cascading volumes and outdoor terraces, the new buildings are harmonious with the topography of the rocky coastal landscape and the existing heterogeneous additions to the museum.

-Exposed at the exterior and inside at the gallery ceiling, the new building’s concrete structure is carefully detailed.
-The mechanical systems supply air through the floor slabs, leaving the minimal precast roof structure exposed in the gallery spaces.
-To accommodate large, column-free gallery spaces at the ground floor, the structure spans up to 48ft in some locations.
+Much of the new building’s concrete floor framing is exposed at gallery ceilings and exterior overhangs.
+The mechanical systems supply air through the floor slabs, leaving the minimal, exposed precast gallery roof structure unencumbered by ductwork.
+Roof framing spans up to 48ft in some locations to accommodate large, column-free gallery spaces at the ground floor.
 The building renovation included a seismic upgrade to the existing structure, requiring thoughtful coordination between the new architecture and the existing museum complex.